 - At the beginning of the article on your site, you must include the following statement using the same text style and size as used in the body of the article: “Written by Stephen Clay McGehee.
 Reposted with permission from The Southern Agrarian – http://www.southernagrarian.com/” (with both the name and the URL being live links.)

 - At the end of the article on your site, you must include the following statement using the same text style and size as used in the body of the article: “For more content like this, please visit The Southern Agrarian – http://www.southernagrarian.com/ ” (with both the name and the URL being live links.)

 Although not required, an email letting me know that you’ve reposted an article would be greatly appreciated.

-I wanted to include a few photos of us and our home so that no one has the wrong impression of the way we live.
 Ours is a modest but comfortable home, and while we usually dress a bit more formally than what is typically worn today, we would not stand out among those waiting in the checkout line at the grocery store.
 We live on one acre located on a dirt road in the rural western part of Volusia County, Florida.
-We own a 120 acre farm, but it is rented out to a cousin who has farmed it for many years – I have no special background in agriculture.
+We own a 120 acre farm that is rented out to a cousin who has farmed it for many years – I have no special background in agriculture.